malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 # Introduction

+- Increasing length scale

 ## Breakdown in Stokes--Einstein--Debye

 @Ediger2012

 Dynamics are important to both Crystal Growth, as a rate term and to understanding the Glass.

+Consider a force pushing on the material, the structural relaxation is the timescale over which the material can rearrange to reduce that force.
+When the force is continuous,
+we are measuring the viscosity, so the structural relaxation is used within experiments in the place of viscosity.

+This relationship between the shear viscosity and the structural relaxation allows us to rewrite the Stokes-Einstein-Debye relations as

+$$ D \propto \frac{1}{\tau_s} \text{ and } \tau_r \propto \tau_s $$

+where we are using the structural relaxation time as the fundamental relaxation time, providing a link between the diffusion constant $D$ and the rotational relaxation time $\tau_r$.

 ## Dynamic Heterogeneities